European contribution to the International Space Station: Astronauts

 The first ESA astronaut to board the ISS was Umberto Guidoni on a resupply mission.
 The first ESA astronaut to stay on board in an expedition was Thomas Reiter in 2006.
 In 2009 Frank De Winne became the first European to serve as expedition commander of ISS.

 Participants and costs

 In contributing to the ISS, ESA only represents 10 of its member states: Belgium, Denmark, France, Germany, Italy, Netherlands, Norway, Spain, Sweden and Switzerland.
 Austria, Finland, and Ireland chose not to participate, because of lack of interest or concerns about the expense of the project.
 The United Kingdom withdrew from the preliminary agreement because of concerns about the expense of the project.
 The other states joined ESA after the agreement had been signed.
 Non-participating ESA states were allowed access to the ISS for a 3-year trial period between 2010 and 2013.

-The current cost estimates for the ISS are approaching €135 billion in total (development, construction and 10 years of maintaining the station) of which ESA has committed to paying €8 billion.
+As of 2005, the cost estimates for the ISS were approaching €135 billion in total (development, construction and 10 years of maintaining the station) of which ESA has committed to paying €8 billion.
 About 90% of the costs of ESA's ISS share will be contributed by Germany (41%), France (28%) and Italy (20%).